-Step Three: Occasionally it may be necessary for the student to petition the appropriate academic department/college for permission to enroll in less than the required number of units by meeting with the academic advisor, presenting their "Faculty Notification of Accommodations" letter, and discussing the recommendation.
+Step Three: Occasionally it may be necessary for the student to petition the appropriate academic department/college for permission to enroll in less than the required number of units.
+This can be done by meeting with the academic advisor, presenting their "Faculty Notification of Accommodations" letter, and discussing the recommendation.

 If a Reduced Course Load is recommended, when will it begin?

 In most cases, a reduced course load will begin at the next registration period after approval.
-Students are encouraged to share their reduced course load status, as outlined on the VISA, with academic advisors in the student’s specific college.
+Students are encouraged to share their reduced course load status with academic advisors in the student’s specific college.
 Each college has criteria on what constitutes a full-time course load.
 As a result, it is each student’s responsibility to share a DRC recommendation for reduced course load with their academic advisor.
 It is up to each academic advisor/college to review and approve DRC reduced course load recommendations.

 Will a Reduced Course Load affect my financial aid, scholarships, campus housing, etc.?